How to Prepare Rabbit Nesting Box? (Super Easy Way)

 Add bedding on the bottom

-You should add high absorbing rabbit bedding like wood shaving and recycled paper to soak the urine of the baby bunny.
-One and a half inch bedding is enough for the nesting box.
+You should add high-absorbing rabbit bedding like wood shaving and recycled paper to soak the urine of the baby bunny.
+One-and-a-half-inch bedding is enough for the nesting box.
 Apart from the soaking feature, it will make the nesting box comfortable.

 Add some Hay or straw